Mike Bell (running back)

-Michael Steven Bell (born April 23, 1983) is a former American football running back who played in the National Football League (NFL) from 2006 to 2011.
-Bell was signed by the Denver Broncos as an undrafted free agent in 2006 and later played for the New Orleans Saints, Philadelphia Eagles and Cleveland Browns.
-He played college football at Arizona.
-Bell had several accomplishments throughout his career, including winning Super Bowl XLIV over the Indianapolis Colts as a member of the Saints.
+Michael Steven Bell (born April 23, 1983) is an American former professional football running back who played in the National Football League (NFL) from 2006 to 2010.
+He played college football for the Arizona Wildcats and was signed by the Denver Broncos as an undrafted free agent in 2006.
+Bell later played for the New Orleans Saints, Philadelphia Eagles, and Cleveland Browns.
+He had several accomplishments throughout his career, including winning Super Bowl XLIV as a member of the Saints.

-Early years
+Early life

 Bell went to Desert Horizon before playing for Tolleson Union High School a western suburb of Phoenix, where he both became the second player in Arizona history to have rushed for over 2,000 yards in back to back seasons, as well as obtaining the second-highest career total of 4,692 yards rushing in Arizona.
 He was named Player of the Year in his senior year by The Arizona Republic.

 College career

 Bell played college football for the University of Arizona, where he rushed for 3,163 yards and 17 touchdowns in four years, three as the starter.
-In his senior year, he rushed for 153 yards in sixteen attempts in a surprising 52-14 rout of the then-undefeated UCLA Bruins.
+In his senior year, he rushed for 153 yards in sixteen attempts in a surprising 52–14 rout of the then-undefeated UCLA Bruins.
 Bell is third all-time in the college's history in rushing yards.